-11.1 All College staff should take care not to place themselves in a vulnerable position with a child.
+11.1 All school staff should take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults.
 Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction5.
-1Refer to "Guidance for Safe Working Practice"
+1Refer to the "Guidance for Safe Working Practice".
+Flow Chart B below outlines the process for raising concerns about staff.